Are you interested in making an impact?

 As a tutor, the Region 13 HIT Program team will train you for 3-9 hours (based on your tutoring preferences) on grant-subsidized math and reading platforms to provide virtual and face-to-face tutoring.

 Next, we will share your interest form with local schools and districts who would reach out to you to complete the hiring process.

 View the upcoming HIT platform training and HIT Office Hours.
 Additional site-based virtual and in-person training is available.

 What is High Impact Tutoring?

 Early data indicates that school closures and disruptions in SY19-20 and SY20-21 are likely to result in unfinished learning for many students statewide, making multi-year recovery and acceleration supports even more crucial.
-As LEAs consider how to best facilitate learning acceleration, many are considering high impact tutoring (HIT), as there is strong evidence that high impact tutoring is one of the most effective ways to increase learning gains for students.
+As LEAs consider how to facilitate learning acceleration best, many consider high-impact tutoring (HIT).
+There is strong evidence that high-impact tutoring is one of the most effective ways to increase learning gains for students.